rubikshift/ProjektPP/README.md

 Project made for course "Basics of Programming"

 <b>Contains library <i>conio2</i> created by K.M.Ocetkiewicz.
-Library can be used only in projects four course "Basics of Programming"</b>
+Library can be used only in projects for course "Basics of Programming"</b>

 Own file format: *.mff <i>(my file format)</i>